 Danilo Mezzadri has appeared as a soloist with more than forty ensembles, including Detroit Symphony Orchestra, Jackson Symphony Orchestra, Pró-Música Symphony Orchestra of Rio de Janeiro, and Camerata Florianópolis.
 Upcoming performances include the North American Premiere of Magical Concerto by the Italian composer Armando Guidoni and the World Premiere of a new flute concerto by the Spanish composer Jose Ignacio Blesa Lull.

 Besides being Principal Flute Soloist at Gulf Coast and North Mississippi Symphony Orchestras, Danilo performs with Quarteto Brasilis, a flute and strings group that features South American music; CATEGORY 5, a faculty woodwind quintet at The University of Southern Mississippi; and Accent Trio, with soprano Susan Ruggiero and pianist Elizabeth Moak.
 A sought-after artist, Danilo Mezzadri has annually served as a guest teacher and soloist throughout the Americas and Europe.

-Danilo Mezzadri earned his Bachelors degree at Escola de Música e Belas Arts do Paraná where he received the First Prize Award in his graduation class.
+Danilo Mezzadri earned his Bachelors degree at Escola de Música e Belas Artes do Paraná where he received the First Prize Award in his graduation class.
 He also earned a Bachelors in Public Law from the prestigious Universidade Federal do Paraná.
 He earned a Master of Music in flute performance, Master of Musicology, and Doctor of Musical Arts in flute performance from Michigan State University.